gbgplc/loqate-verify-helmcharts/README.md

 To use any of the certified datasets, you will need to access extra libraries.
 Given an appropriate license key, these will be downloaded and installed alongside the data, in sub-folder `lib64`.
 For spatial-api deployments to know where these libraries are, you will need to set the `app.libraryPath` value accordingly.
 The default value is `/lib64`, which needs to remain in the path list.

 Here's an example of how (in Helm) to create a US spatial-api deployment that can use the CASS certified engine, given that data is stored at `/data/`:

+Warning: If you are outside the USA you will not get certified USA data downloaded.
+This is a legal requirement.

 ``` bash
 helm install -n loqate sa-us loqate/spatial-api --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD> --set app.memberlistService=ml-memberlist.loqate.svc --set verify.dataset=us --set app.libraryPath="/lib64:/data/lib64"